adrienbarbusse/App/Development/assertions.md

 Screens
 -------

-+ The screens can be of four types
++ The screens can be of two types
   1. QA
   4. Slideshow